-I am attempting to use a zyBooks text for this course this semester -- you will receive credit for questions and activities that you complete from assigned text sections.
+We will be using a zyBooks text for this course this semester -- you will receive credit for questions and activities that you complete from assigned text sections.
 These assignments should be accessed through the course Canvas site.
-These should be automatically graded, with the courses then being automatically put into the Canvas gradebook.
+These should be automatically graded, with the scores then being automatically put into the Canvas gradebook.